facebook/zstd/lib/README.md

 ```
     gcc $(CFLAGS) -Iinclude/ test-dll.c -o test-dll dll\libzstd.dll
 ```
 The compiled executable will require ZSTD DLL which is available at `dll\libzstd.dll`.

 #### Obsolete streaming API

 Streaming is now provided within `zstd.h`.
-Older streaming API is still available within `common/zbuff.h`.
+Older streaming API is still available within `deprecated/zbuff.h`.
-It is now deprecated, and will be removed in a future version.
+It will be removed in a future version.
-Consider migrating towards newer streaming API in `zstd.h`.
+Consider migrating code towards newer streaming API in `zstd.h`.

 #### Miscellaneous